-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact through out childhood, adolescence and into adulthood.
+Where children have suffered abuse, neglect and exploitation, or other potentially traumatic adverse childhood experiences, this can have a lasting impact through out childhood, adolescence and into adulthood.
 It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.